duculete/homebridge-mq-tv/README.md

 # homebridge-mqtt-television

 ### ...the other end (aka TV controller)
-You can use this plugin with ESP8266/ESP32 IR Blaster (link to be added).
+You can use this plugin with ESP8266/ESP32 IR Blaster (https://github.com/duculete/ESPSmartTV).

 ## Required:
    - **name**: "name of accesory"